SANDAG/RSM/docs/userguide.md

     * Maps MGRAs to aggregated zones
 - Cluster.zone.centroid.file
     * Latitude and longitude coordinates of aggregated zone centroids
+- use.differential.sampling
+    * If set to 1, study area zones will be sampled at 100%.
+If set to 0, every zone will be sampled at the deafult sampling rate.

 #### New Files
 1. study_area.csv: